 Students may take the exam in one 8 hour period or it may be broken into two 4 hour periods.
 Comprehensive Exams must be proctored.
-Students are welcome to come to campus to take the exam or they may use a Graduate Director-approved proctoring center or method.
+Students are welcome to campus test center to take the exam or they may use a Graduate Director-approved proctoring center or method.
 Students taking the exam at a testing center must submit the name and contact information for the testing center in order to get approval.

 All written work will be evaluated using anti-plagiarism software.
 It is the student's responsibility to understand what constitutes plagiarism, and the penalty for violating the SHSU policy.
+Cheating in any format will result in immediate dismissal from the program.